 This Ind AS was notified vide G.S.R.
 111(E) dated 16th February, 2015 and was amended vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
+365(E) dated 30th March, 2016 and G.S.R.
+310(E) dated 28th March, 2018.

 - (d) insurance contracts as defined in Ind AS 104, Insurance Contracts.
 However, this Ind AS applies to derivatives that are embedded in insurance contracts if Ind AS 109 requires the entity to account for them separately.
 Moreover, an issuer shall apply this Ind AS to financial guarantee contracts if the issuer applies Ind AS 109 in recognising and measuring the contracts, but shall apply Ind AS 104 if the issuer elects, in accordance with paragraph 4(d) of Ind AS 104, to apply Ind AS 104 in recognising and measuring them. - (e) financial instruments, contracts and obligations under share-based payment transactions to which Ind AS 102, Share-based Payment, applies, except that this Ind AS applies to contracts within the scope of Ind AS 109. - (f) instruments that are required to be classified as equity instruments in accordance with paragraphs 16A and 16B or paragraphs 16C and 16D of Ind AS 32. - This Ind AS applies to recognised and unrecognised financial instruments.
 Recognised financial instruments include financial assets and financial liabilities that are within the scope of Ind AS 109.
-Unrecognised financial instruments include some financial instruments that, although outside the scope of Ind AS 109, are within the scope of this Ind AS. - This Ind AS applies to contracts to buy or sell a non-financial item that are within the scope of Ind AS 109. - The credit risk disclosure requirements in paragraph 35A-35N apply to those rights that Ind AS 18, Revenue specifies are accounted for in accordance with Ind AS 109 for the purposes of recognising impairment gains or losses.
+Unrecognised financial instruments include some financial instruments that, although outside the scope of Ind AS 109, are within the scope of this Ind AS. - 5 This Ind AS applies to contracts to buy or sell a non-financial item that are within the scope of Ind AS 109. - The credit risk disclosure requirements in paragraphs 35A to 35N apply to those rights that Ind AS 115, Revenue from Contracts with Customers specifies are accounted for in accordance with Ind AS 109 for the purposes of recognising impairment gains or losses.
 Any reference to financial assets or financial instruments in these paragraphs shall include those rights unless otherwise specified.